 If you’re in the market for a new skimboard, keep the following features in mind:

-The board’s thickness is key, as well, as thicker boards will glide better over the waves.
+The skimboard’s thickness is key, as well, as thicker skimboard will glide better over the waves.

 The brand is important when choosing a good skimboard.
 Some of the best brands available right now include Wavestorm, South Bay Board, DB Skimboards, Victoria Skimboards, Exil Skimboards, and Zap Skimboards.